naser/LTTng-enabled-PHP/README.md

 1- Tracing:

 To use this extension, you should first run LTTng and enable the lttng-ust tracing.
-To run LTTng run the following commands:
+To run the LTTng do the following commands:

       lttng create
       lttng enable-channel ss -u --subbuf-size 8M;